 Martin Yarmush & Mehmet Toner

+The motivation for this endeavor is to address the growing frustration among many applied scientists and engineers, who wish to publish their pioneering work in high-impact, interdisciplinary journals.
+High visibility/ high impact journals, in general, focus on the structure and function of the underlying science, and see technology development and technological innovation as less important.
+This focus has historically rejected many a Nobel Laureate's critical paper (e.g. Yalow and Berson's Radioimmunoassay, Paul Lautebur's NMR/MRI work, Kary Mullis' PCR paper, just to name a few).
 Certain clinical journals do provide high impact, but only after all the translational issues have been resolved to fully realize the application in patients.
-This "Catch-22" plagues applied scientists and engineers in all of today's important disciplines without exception, but especially those working in the fields related to the Life Sciences and Health.
+This "Catch-22" plagues applied scientists and engineers in all of today's important disciplines, but especially those working in the fields related to the Life and Health Science and Technology.

 In response to these growing concerns, which we know many of our esteemed international colleagues share, we are delighted to announce a new, high impact-striving yet inclusive by definition journal, called TECHNOLOGY.
 In this new journal, we aim to capture all work that is innovative, enabling, transformative, and early in its development with adequate proof of concept.
 We wish to emphasize the technology and its impact, and are not necessarily concerned if the paper is not "hypothesis driven".